 San Antonio Zoo® hosts its family friendly, non-spooky Halloween celebration, Zoo Boo!

-Held Saturdays & Sundays September 21 – October 27 from 10 a.m. – 6 p.m. & Halloween from 4 p.m. to 8 p.m., the zoo will be decked out with Halloween fun complete with trick-or-treat stations, pumpkin painting, dance parties, costume contests, a hay maze, a hay slide and plenty of games.
+Held Saturdays & Sundays September 21 – October 27 & Halloween, the zoo will be decked out with Halloween fun complete with trick-or-treat stations, pumpkin painting, dance parties, costume contests, a hay maze, a hay slide and plenty of games.
 Families can even enjoy a ride on the Zoo Boo!
 Express.
 Little ghouls and goblins are encouraged to wear their best costume for a chance to be in a costume contest.
 Children of all ages and adults are welcome to dawn non-scary, family friendly costumes.
-Masks are not allowed.
+Masks are only permitted for children under the age of 12.
 Zoo Boo! is included with zoo standard admission and FREE for zoo Annual Pass holders.

 Zoo Boo!
 Schedule

 |Zoo Boo!
 Globe||Near Riverview||3 p.m. – 8 p.m.|

 |Hay-Craze||Kronkosy’s Tiny Tot Nature Spot||12 p.m. – 8 p.m.|

 |Scavenger Hunt||Throughout the Zoo||4 p.m. – 8 p.m.|

 |Trick-or-Treating||Throughout the Zoo||4 p.m. – 8 p.m.|